BDC Hamburger Icon

 As a leader, it’s important that when an employee is expressing concerns to you, you absorb what they’re saying and take actionable steps to improve the situation.

-Estimated completion time: Immediately to about six months
+Estimated time of completion: Immediately to about six months

 Putting a time frame on results is difficult because it rests on the leader to enact change.
 If the employer strives to make a real effort to listen to employee needs, there could be immediate results.

-Only 35 percent of employees are receiving recognition on a weekly or monthly basis.
-One in two employees is actively seeking more recognition for their work contributions.
+And yet, only 35 percent of employees are receiving recognition on a weekly or monthly basis and one in two employees is actively seeking more recognition for their work contributions.

-According to Alice Kemper, founder of Sales Training Werks, managers fail to recognize employees for many reasons.
+According to Alice Kemper, president of Sales Training Consultants and Sales Training Werks, managers fail to recognize employees for many reasons.
 For example, some managers think they don’t need to give praise.
 “I’ve heard managers say, ‘I hired adults to do their job; I don’t need to give them praise,’ and ‘I don’t need praise, so they don’t either,’” Kemper said.

 Other reasons Kemper pointed out as to why managers don’t recognize employees for a job well done include the following: